Acute Mountain Sickness (AMS)

 - Don’t do any strenuous exercise or activity for the first few days after you arrive at a high altitude and have rest days planned if you are ascending further

 There are several medications you can use to prevent the symptoms of altitude sickness.
 A medicine called acetazolamide is being used more and more, but it isn’t, however, a substitute for acclimatisation.
 Alternatively, you may be able to take a medicine called dexamethasone.
-This is effective for both prevention and treatment of altitude sickness and can prevent HAPE if you have suffered from severe altitude sickness before.
+This is effective for both the prevention and treatment of altitude sickness and can prevent HAPE if you have suffered from severe altitude sickness before.
 If you have had HAPE before, your doctor may prescribe you a preventive drug such as nifedipine.

 Note:- Ask a doctor from a travel clinic about these medicines because you can only get them on prescription.
 Always ask your doctor for advice and read the patient information that comes with your medicine.